 They call them soft yesses, the more times they say Yes the easier the final one will be.

 How many miles / Klms did you get from the tyres,

 They come with a great history don’t you think?

-BMW insist on a high-performance rating tyre and as a true believer, I bet you have to agree.
+BMW insists on a high-performance rating tyre and as a true believer, I bet you have to agree.

-I have dumbed this down becuse your business is like no other it is just that the rules are the same.
+I have dumbed this down because your business is like no other it is just that the rules are the same.